 The password you are asked for is the password you created in Step 3 (in openssl terminology your PEM passphrase).
 If all has gone well you will see a message about creating a proxy.
 This proxy will by default be valid for 12 hours, it is not recommended that you would ever need to change this.
-If a program you are running goes on beyond the validity of your proxy an automated process will handle any necessary extensions.
+This proxy is storred in a file under the /tmp folder and is therefore independent of your current session.

-8. It is possible to inspect the details of your currently running proxy.
+8. It is possible to inspect the details of your current proxy.